 3. Fill their love tank

 It seems easiest to just put them in time out or take away a privilege to help eradicate bad behavior.
-But often, however, unlikable behavior is just attention seeking.
-If they don’t feel loved or close to you they’ll try to get your undivided attention any way they can.
-Try cuddling the daylights out of them and finding one on one time.
+But…what if the unlikable behavior is just attention seeking?

 4. Discipline and train out unlikable behaviors